JSv4/PlasmaPDF/README.md

 # PlasmaPDF Quick Start Guide

 PlasmaPDF is a Python library for converting from txt spans to x-y positioned tokens in the PAWLs format.
-It is a utility library used in OpenContracts.
+It is a utility library used in OpenContracts and PdfRedactor.

 ## Installation